-The exact definition of a penny stock varies, but typically they include stocks trading for less than $5 per share all the way to down even fractions of a penny.
-But usually when people say penny stocks they’re talking about those that trade for less than a dollar.
+The exact definition of a penny stock varies, but typically they include stocks trading for less than $5 per share all the way down to even fractions of a penny.
+But usually when people say penny stocks, they’re talking about those that trade for less than a dollar.
 Despite this lower price, penny stocks often don’t trade as many shares as their higher-priced rivals.

 Penny stocks are not usually listed on major exchanges such as the New York Stock Exchange or Nasdaq.
 Instead, they’re often traded on what’s called the pink sheets or the over-the-counter (OTC) market.
 Shares listed here are often very risky, though sometimes a hidden gem may lie in wait.

-Penny stocks are highly speculative, and include some of the market’s smallest companies, including those that have been recently established.
+Penny stocks are highly speculative and include some of the market’s smallest companies, including those that have been recently established.
 But penny stocks also include some of the market’s shadiest companies, such as outright frauds and other pump-and-dump scams, a fraud in which paid promoters tout a stock to get it to rise so that insiders can sell at a higher price.

 Because they’re not listed on a major exchange, the firms behind penny stocks usually aren’t as transparent about their financials or governance as those on an exchange.
 And if they’re small enough, the Securities and Exchange Commission (SEC) doesn’t require financial disclosure, either.